 - Keep in mind that even though you may have a fixed interest rate, if your real estate taxes are paid through your mortgage and your taxes increase

-- This will result in an increased mortgage payments just like it would if you were not in bankruptcy
+This will result in increased mortgage payments just like it would if you were not in bankruptcy.

 Qualification Requirements To Be Eligible For FHA Loan During And After Chapter 13 Bankruptcy

-Here are the FHA Guidelines in qualifying for a FHA Loan During And After Chapter 13 Bankruptcy:
+Here are the FHA Guidelines in qualifying for an FHA Loan During And After Chapter 13 Bankruptcy:

-- Borrowers can qualify for a FHA Loan during Chapter 13 Bankruptcy one year into the Chapter 13 Bankruptcy repayment plan
+- Borrowers can qualify for an FHA Loan during Chapter 13 Bankruptcy one year into the Chapter 13 Bankruptcy repayment plan

 - 12 months of payments need to have been made to all of their creditors

 - No late payments to any creditors from the time they started their repayment plan

 - Verification of Rent is required

 - Minimum of 580 credit scores for 3.5% down payment home purchase loans